-During open back surgery or traditional back surgery, the patient is sedated using general anesthesia and a long incision (usually 5 to 6 inches) is made through the muscles and soft tissues to access the affected part of the spine.
+During open back surgery or traditional back surgery, a long incision is made and cut through the muscles and soft tissues to access the affected part of the spine.
 The surgeon then removes any bone matter or tissue causing nerve or spinal cord pressure.
 If necessary, an implant will be inserted to stabilize the spine if a significant amount of bone matter, disc material or other tissue was removed.
 This is considered a fusion surgery.

 At Laser Spine Institute, we offer a safer and effective alternative to traditional open back surgery with our minimally invasive spine surgery.^ We perform two main types of procedures: minimally invasive decompression and minimally invasive stabilization surgeries

 Both surgeries are performed through a small incision.
 Because our surgeons take a muscle-sparing approach, we’re able to offer a shorter recovery time and less risk of complication compared to traditional open back surgery.^ A few of our most common minimally invasive surgeries for spinal stenosis include: